babelthuap/users-scaffold/README.md

 The important part is the `users` directory, which contains a user model and route.
 There's also authorization middleware that can be plugged into any route.

+The other branches of this repo contain examples.
+The `backend-example` demonstrates how to plug the user stuff into a basic Express app.
+The `angular-example` builds on the backend example, showing how to use the user stuff on the client side.

 ### Packages Needed For User Stuff

 `npm i --save express mongoose jwt-simple bcryptjs moment`